gtauzin/kedro-dagster/docs/pages/reference.md

-# API reference
+# Reference

-This section provides an overview and links to the Kedro-Dagster API documentation.
+This section provides an overview of the Kedro-Dagster CLI and API documentation.

-## Command Line Interface
+## Kedro-Dagster CLI

 Kedro-Dagster provides CLI commands to initialize and run the translation of your Kedro project into Dagster.